zio/zio-config/docs/automatic/index.md

 ---
 id: automatic_index
-title:  "Automatic Derivation of Config"
+title:  "Automatic Derivation of ConfigDescriptor"
 ---

 By bringing in `zio-config-magnolia` we  avoid all the boilerplate required to define the config.